top of page

 In coaching sessions, we can address these challenges through a range of topics:

 Self-management of fibromyalgia can be incredibly challenging due to its complexity.
-With no one-size-fits-all solution, it often takes a lot of trial and error to find your path to improvement.
-That’s why having a coach who supports you on your journey and truly understands what you're going through is invaluable (I have a coach myself).
-I firmly believe that living with fibromyalgia and chronic illness shouldn't mean giving up the things you love; it's about finding new ways to engage with them.
+With no one-size-fits-all solution, it often requires a lot of trial and error to find the right path to improvement.
+That’s why having a coach who truly understands what you're going through is invaluable—I have a coach myself.
+I firmly believe that living with fibromyalgia and chronic illness shouldn’t mean giving up the things you love; it’s about discovering new ways to engage with them.

-• Are you curious about 1:1 coaching through a gentle goal setting approach?
-I help individuals with chronic illness navigate life and rediscover their joy.
+Are you curious about 1:1 coaching through a gentle goal setting approach?
 Book a complimentary initial call here.

 Citations: